cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ## Finding Image Versions

-First you have to find the raspbian image you like to install.
-For this purpose we have developed a command that lists you the available images in the Raspberry Pi repository.
+First, you have to find the raspbian image you like to install.
+For this purpose, we have developed a command that lists you the available images in the Raspberry Pi repository.
 To see the versions, please use the command